irmen/cx16assem/README.md

 ## Todo

+- fix hanging on dir list on non existing disk drive number
+- replace the hash routine in asmsymbols.p8 by the standard string.hash (note: needs AND #127 afterwards!)
+- make the symbol hashtable not restricted to 127 entries but full 256 by @splitting it

 - add `.fill` command to fill a number of bytes, optionally with given value

 - Simple expressions of just 2 operands and an operator (+, -, bitwise and/or/xor, bitwise shifts, maybe simple multiplication).